Merging duplicate contacts and children

 An entry for person C allows you to confirm that C+A or C+B are not duplicates.

-Clearly there is overlap between these entries, however they are required in order to cover all of the different permutations in full.
+There is an overlap between these entries, however, they are required to cover all of the different permutations in full.
 Additionally, depending on which "matching" filter you select to detect duplicates, potential duplicates may be spread around the report in different places, not next to each other.
-For this reason we intentionally expand the different possibilities in full.
+For this reason, we intentionally expand the different possibilities in full.

 Additionally, when viewing a person's profile page you are also alerted to a potential duplicate when there is an exact match based on first name and last name.

 The merge functionality is identical in both the Address Book and Children modules.
-In the remainder of this article we'll focus on how it works in the Address Book.
-In both the above places where duplicate people are surfaced, you have the option to click on the potential duplicate person's name to further investigate, and then to either Merge or Ignore the duplicate person.
-Where the people are not duplicates - for example, if you really do have two people with the same first name and last name - clicking Ignore will prevent further warnings for both the person being viewed and also for the potential duplicate person identified (if you ignore in error, you can undo this by using the associated Undo ignore button on the Duplicated Contacts report).
+In the remainder of this article, we'll focus on how it works in the Address Book.
+In both the above places where duplicate people are shown, you have the option to click on the potential duplicate person's name to further investigate and then to either Merge or Ignore the duplicate person.
+Where the people are not duplicates - for example, if you do have two people with the same first name and last name - clicking Ignore will prevent further warnings for both the person being viewed and also for the potential duplicate person identified (if you ignore in error, you can undo this by using the associated Undo ignore button on the Duplicated Contacts report).

 Let's now look at what happens when we select to merge two people that have been reviewed and confirmed as being duplicated records...